 High-Speed transducers are designed to be mounted on the transom of a boat.
 If properly installed, you will be able to read depth, weeds, and fish while the boat is on plane.
-Transducer mounting location is critical for optimum performance of the flasher.
+Transducer mounting location is critical for optimum performance of the LX-5i sonar unit.
 The mounting location should be free of any white water or turbulence resulting from rivets, ribs or hull strakes.
 It is preferable to mount the transducer at least 18 inches from the centerline of the boat to avoid turbulent water resulting from the outboard motor.
 The transducer is wedge-shaped and should be mounted with the leading edge mounted against the transom.
 The leading edge of the transducer should be mounted flush with bottom of the boat.
-This can be best achieved by using a flat object like a ruler and holding it flat along the bottom of the boat and matching the bottom of the transducer to the bottom of the boat.
+This can be best achieved by using a flat object like a ruler and holding it flat along the bottom of the boat.

 Attach the mounting hardware to the high-speed transducer as shown in the instructions included with the transducer.
 Hold the transducer, with attached mounting hardware, to the transom of the boat (flush to the bottom) and mark the center of the holes on the transom.
 Drill the appropriate-size holes and attach the transducer to the transom.
 Tilt the rear of the transducer between 2 and 5 degrees below the transom to ensure solid contact with the water when the boat is on plane.
-More-detailed installation instructions are included with the high-speed transducer and mounting hardware.